 I've been building some shelving units for my small apartment to make the space more efficient.
 I'm using cordless tools for the most part.

-It LOOKS as though the battery packs, though different in voltage, are
+It LOOKS as though the battery packs, though different in voltage, are physically the same package.

 Can anyone confirm this with me please?